learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/arrays/LECTURE.md

   + `names.pop` will remove the last item in an array.
   + `names.delete_at(3)` will delete the item at index 3.
   + `names.insert(2, "Dan")` will insert the item at the index you specify in the first argument.
+  + `names.reverse` and then `names` - the reverse method won't permanently alter the array, it will just return the reversed array at the moment you call it.
-+ Here are some other cool methods: .length, .reverse, .sample, .sort.
++ Here are some other cool methods: .length, .sample, .sort.
 + ***Mini-Lab: Manipulating arrays (start with array and then have 10 instructions, what does array look like at the end?)***
 + ***Answer: `["Peru", "Laos", "Chad", "Cuba", "Togo", "Iraq", "Iran", "Mali", "Oman", "Fiji"]`***